 Downsides and risks

-› Can have a higher risk for causing bladder infections, rash, and upper respiratory infections (cold or flu) compared to other similar medicines.
+› Can in some cases cause bladder infections, rash and respiratory infections (cold or flu)

-› Not a good choice if you have a history of heart failure, nervous system problems, or hepatitis B.
+› Can increase your risk of side effects if you have a history of heart failure, nervous system conditions, or hepatitis B.

-› There's no generic available and it can be very expensive.
+› There's no generic available and it can be expensive.